ECP-WarpX/WarpX/Docs/source/acknowledge.rst

 Acknowledge WarpX
 =================

-Please acknowledge the role that WarpX played in your research by adding the following sentence to your publications, it helps contributors keep track of users and promote the project:
+Please acknowledge the role that WarpX played in your research by adding the following sentence to your publications, it helps contributors keep in touch with the community and promote the project.

 **Plain text:**